 The 2013 training will be held at the Washington County Extension Office on Tuesdays (one class will be held on a Monday) from 9 a.m. to 3:30 p.m., from September 10 through October 22.

 The focus of this year’s course is on ornamental horticulture, ecological landscaping, and volunteerism.
 It will not cover vegetable and fruit production.
 If you commit to this program, you are expected to attend at least 80% of the classes and work actively on an approved volunteer project following the course.
 See course agenda (Word).

 The Master Gardener course manual is an online resource.
 It contains instructional videos, images and reading that require a reliable Internet connection.

-If you feel you are not able to pay the program fee associated with your annual household income please let me know, as there are scholarship funds available.
 Payment will be due before the first day of class, but other arrangements can be made if necessary.